galdebert/zip.js/tests-perf/_results.md

 ## zip.js improvement ?

-Ideally zip.js should be aable keep compressed buffers (with a param max_pending_byte_size limit).
+Ideally, when `keepOrder=true`, zip.js should be able keep compressed buffers (with a param maxPendingBytes).

-This would allow to have the best possible usage of workers independently of entry ordering
+This would allow to have the best possible usage of workers independently of entry ordering.

 ```
 [1-------------------][4-----]